 Drug and TASC probation is a special kind of probation because the law allows you to avoid a criminal conviction and eventually expunge your arrest record.
 It is one of the few ways to avoid going to jail and avoiding a permanent criminal conviction.

 Under “regular” probation, a felony conviction stays on your record forever unless the Governor issues a pardon – not very common.
 Understanding the differences between drug, TASC and regular probation is important because it can mean the difference between having a clean record or being permanently labeled a convicted felon.

 A further distinction is also necessary between drug probation and TASC probation.
-For drug probation, you have be charged with possessing illegal drugs.
-For TASC probation, the charge does not have to be drug related, but rather, have to elect to be treated as a person with a drug problem.
+For drug probation, you have been charged with possessing illegal drugs.
+For TASC probation, the charge does not have to be drug-related, but rather, have to elect to be treated as a person with a drug problem.
 For example, if you are charged with Residential Burglary, you would not be eligible for drug probation or regular probation, but may be eligible for TASC probation.